Back to Blog

 Granted, there are some studies about humic and fulvic acids binding mycotoxins.
 But that’s direct binding of mycotoxins in food.

-In a water-damaged building exposure, mycotoxins are packaged first in bile before they’re sent to the intestines.
+In a water-damaged building exposure, mycotoxins are inhaled and make it into the bloodstream.
+Then the liver packages them in bile before they’re sent to the intestines.
 So our focus is to bind bile.
 I find insoluble fiber to do a much better job at that, things like psyllium husk, ground flax seeds, and bran.

 Because this is a product of fermentation, some mold-sick people have reactions to it in the early phases of “breaking the mold”.
 So just listen to your body.
 It usually is easily added (if needed) a little bit at a time.